mmeyrat/MiniGolf-VR/README.md

 ## Description

-The player is immersed in a field containing 3 mini-golf courses, and some vegetation.
+The player is immersed in a field containing a mini-golf course of 3 holes, and some vegetation.
 Once equipped with the golf club, the player can go hit the ball and overcome the obstacles.

 At the begining of the game, a golf club is available on the left.
 To make a stroke, the player simply adjust the power of the club, point the ball in the desired direction and then hit the ball with the club.

-The first course is a simple angle, the second one contains a jump with a springboard, and for the third course, the ball has to pass through a windmill without touching the wings.
-When the player makes a successful stroke, the ball is automatically teleported to the next course.
+The first hole is a simple angle, the second one contains a jump with a springboard, and for the third hole, the ball has to pass through a windmill without touching the wings.
+When the player makes a successful stroke, the ball is automatically teleported to the next hole.

-Cubes are positioned on all courses and increase the score if they are hit by the ball.
+Cubes are positioned on the course and increase the score if they are hit by the ball.

 ## Controls

 - A : adjust the ball direction.
-- B : reset the ball to its initial position on the current course.
+- B : reset the ball to its initial position on the current hole.
 - Y : toggle interface.
 - Right grip : catch the club with the right hand.
 - Left grip : catch the club with the left hand.